draescherl/draescherl.github.io/content/posts/wireguard.md

 +++
 author = "Lucas DRAESCHER"
-title = "How to set up a WireGuard VPN" date = "2021-09-30" tags = [
+title = "Setting up a WireGuard VPN" date = "2021-10-05" tags = [
-  "Wireguard",
-  "VPN"
+  "WireGuard",
+  "VPN",
+  "networking"
 ]
 +++

 # Introduction
 In this article, I'll be writing about how I set up a Wireguard VPN on my home server in order to gain access to my home network remotely.
 We'll start off with the server-side configuration and move on to the client-side next.

 # Prerequisites
 Obviously, the Wireguard software is required to follow this tutorial.
-On a debian based machine, it's as simple as running
+On a debian based machine, it's as simple as running :
 ```bash
 sudo apt update
 sudo apt install wireguard
 ```

 # Where to find the files
 All the config files for wireguard can be found in `/etc/wireguard/`.
 Root access is required to write in this folder.
 We will be creating a `wg0.conf` file.
 You can change `wg0` to whatever you want as it is only the name of the interface.

 # Common steps
 In order to get our server talking with our client, both of them will need a public and a private key.
 To get them generated, run this command on the server and the client :